Read Smith’s plans for the spring 2021 semester.

 With support from the National Science Foundation, she designed and team-taught a graduate class on Engineering Ethics and the Public at Virginia Tech to foreground voices of communities directly affected by the work of scientists and engineers.
 Foundational to this class was her “Learning to Listen” module, which employs an ethnographic approach to ethics instruction that trains students to recognize the technical and moral relevance of community knowledges, experiences, and values.
 In 2016, the module was recognized by the National Academy of Engineering as exemplary in infusing ethics into engineering education.

-With lead in U. S. drinking water as her focus, she has served on the EPA National Drinking Water Advisory Council (NDWAC) Lead and Copper Rule (LCR) working group, and on the Policy and Infrastructure subcommittees of former Michigan Governor Rick Snyder’s Flint Water Interagency Coordinating Committee.
+With lead in U. S. drinking water as her focus, she served on the EPA National Drinking Water Advisory Council (NDWAC) Lead and Copper Rule (LCR) working group, wherein she filed the sole dissenting opinion, and on the Policy and Infrastructure subcommittees of former Michigan Governor Rick Snyder’s Flint Water Interagency Coordinating Committee.
 In 2016, she testified at the U.S. House Democratic Steering and Policy Committee hearing on “The Flint Water Crisis: Lessons for Protecting America’s Children.”

 She is the author of Alternative Medicine in Childhood Cancer: Challenges of Vernacular Health Perspectives to Biomedicine (doctoral dissertation, 2006) and coauthor of Crossing Over: Narratives of Palliative Care (Oxford University Press, 2000).